electricimp/AzureIoTHub/README.md

 #### abandon()

 A **feedback** function, use to abandon a delivery sent from IoT Hub.
 When called this method sends the delivery item back to IoT Hub to be re-queued.
-The message will be retried until the max delivery count has been reached (the defualt is 10), then it will be rejected.
+The message will be retried until the max delivery count has been reached (the default is 10), then it will be rejected.

 #### reject()